-Cats are very stoic creatures by nature and it is up to the observant cat owner to keep a watchful eye over them and be aware of small changes to their appearance, behaviour, eating habits etc., which could indicate all is not well.
+Cats are very stoic creatures by nature and it is up to the observant cat owner to keep a watchful eye over them and be aware of small changes in their appearance, behaviour, eating habits etc., which could indicate all is not well.
 Any sign that your cat is unwell requires veterinary attention.

 Your cat can't tell you when something is wrong so it is important for you, the carer to be observant and watch for clues, and act accordingly.
 What may seem to be a minor change to you may be indicative of a serious medical issue with your cat, so prompt veterinary attention is always necessary to find out what is happening.

 Inappropriate elimination - Inappropriate elimination can be the result of a behavioural issue or a medical problem.
 This is why it is extremely important to seek veterinary advice if your cat stops using the litter tray.
-He/she will run some tests to determine if there is a medical cause, if so it can be treated, and if it is established that it is a behavioural problem appropriate action can be taken to help your cat resolve this problem.
+He/she will run some tests to determine if there is a medical cause if so it can be treated and if it is established that it is a behavioural problem appropriate action can be taken to help your cat resolve this problem.